 In addition to academic activities, the Aleksanteri Institute arranges extra-curricular activities such as cultural excursions and trips to the nearby nature destinations for the Visiting Fellows according to their interests whenever possible.

 The Aleksanteri Visiting Fellows are invited to stay in the affordable but very centrally located university guest house Töölö Towers which offers a selection of Scandinavian style rooms and larger apartments also for those travelling with family.
-Breakfast and weekly cleaning is included in the prize as is the sauna and use of the laundry.
+Breakfast and weekly cleaning is included in the price as is the sauna and use of the laundry.
 You can also access the University Wi-fi from the apartment.
 You are welcome to use the Unisport gym and join in the group classes at the staff rate, in any of its six locations – one of which is near the Aleksanteri Institute, one close to the Töölö Towers accommodation.

 The Towers are situated by the beautiful Hesperia park leading to one of the most popular beaches in Helsinki, the Hietaniemi or "Hietsu" beach with plenty of activities in summer season.
 Tram and bus connections from the accommodation are very good but if you like walking you can get to the Aleksanteri Institute in less than 30 minutes and get a glimpse of the National Museum, Parliament House, Töölönlahti Bay, Finlandia Hall, Central Railway Station and National Theatre on the way!